How your rent is set

 Instead of receiving separate bills for these services the cost will generally be itemised separately in your regular rent bill.

-You should contact your housing association for information on its service charges.
+You should ask your housing association for their service charges.

 If you live in a sheltered housing scheme a support cost may be charged to you for any support services it provides to you.
 These services include: